Sports Coach Logo Sports Coach Training Principles Fitness Components

 Soothe sore muscles

-You can also use massage with essential oils to holistically alleviate muscle pain.
+You can also use massage with essential oils to alleviate muscle pain holistically.
 Massage releases lactic acid and other toxins from the muscles that cause muscle pain.
 Lemongrass, lavender, eucalyptus, frankincense, and cypress essential oils are beneficial.
 Mix a few drops with a carrier oil and gently massage the injured area.
 DOMS usually lasts two or three days, but these holistic methods should help it pass quickly.

 Heal strains and sprains

-It also helps to eat foods rich in Omega 3 to reduce inflammation (such as avocados, flaxseeds, and walnuts).
+It also helps to eat foods rich in omega-3 to reduce inflammation (such as avocados, flaxseeds, and walnuts).
 A medicinal substance within the spice turmeric, Curcumin is also a proven anti-inflammatory.
 You can add turmeric (root or dried) to soups and lentil dishes and use it to make nutritious vegetable juices and hot tea.
 The impressive thing about Curcumin is that research has shown it to be as effective as cortisone and the phenylbutazone drug.
 However, Curcumin is not toxic and is free from unwanted side effects, unlike these two compounds.

 Lastly, rest your injury and avoid putting excess strain on it.
 Although it can be frustrating to skip a workout, you must allow your body to heal.
 You can then focus on taking steps to prevent injuring yourself again.
-Before your next workout, warm-up all your muscles correctly, as well as cooldown afterwards with stretches and a foam roller to massage your muscles.
+Before your next workout, warm up all your muscles correctly, as well as cooldown afterwards with stretches and a foam roller to massage your muscles.

 Page Reference